What Is Need-Based Financial Aid?

 Defining Need-Based Financial Aid

-Depending on your situation, you may qualify for federal or state aid or aid from the institution you attend.
+Depending on your circumstances, you may qualify for federal or state aid or aid from the institution you attend.
 Typically, need-based aid is determined based on the information provided on the Free Application for Federal Student Aid, or FAFSA®.

-Most college students take advantage of what’s offered in their federal financial aid package, which may include the following types of need-based federal financial aid:
+Most college students take advantage of what’s offered in their federal financial aid package, which may include the following types of need-based federal financial aid.

 Direct Subsidized Student Loans